menu icon

 Instructions

-In a non-stick pan heat up 2 teaspoons of the oil, add the onion, garlic and celery and fry gently for about 4 minutes until softened.
+• Cook vegetables: In a large pan heat the oil, add the onion, garlic and celery and cook gently for about 5 minutes until softened stirring often.
+Add the Worcestershire sauce and cook for another minute.
+Remove from the heat and set aside to cool.

-• Place the onion mixture in the food processor, once cooled, and pulse a few times until it starts becoming sticky (do not puree completely).
+• Pulse vegetables: Place the onion mixture in the food processor and pulse until it starts becoming sticky (do not puree completely).

-• Bake in the centre of the oven for 1 hour.
-Remove from the oven, set aside for 5 minutes then serve.
+• Serve: Remove from the oven and set aside for 5 minutes (it will cut better) then serve.

 Notes

-• Use meat containing about 7% of fat, not less.
+• Use ground meat containing about 7-10% of fat, not less.

-• Store your leftover meatloaf, once cooled completely, in an airtight container (so it doesn't lose moisture) and refrigerate for up to 4 days.
+• Refrigerate your leftover turkey-and-pork-meatloaf-with-oats covered or in a container (so it stays moist) for up to 4 days.

-• Reheat individual portions in the microwave or fry in a small amount of oil.
-Alternatively enjoy cold in sandwiches.
+• Reheat individual portions in the microwave or pan fry in a small amount of oil or using cooking spray, for a crispy finish.

 Nutrition